- West Virginia

 Climbing: Adventure on the Rocks

-The New River Gorge is the most famous climbing site in West Virginia, but climbers should also check out Seneca Rocks in the Monongahela National Forest, a craggy fin of rock that is only accessible by trad (traditional) climbing.
+The New River Gorge National Park and Preserve is both the USA's newest national park (established in 2021) and the most famous climbing site in West Virginia.
+Climbers should also check out Seneca Rocks in the Monongahela National Forest, a craggy fin of rock that is only accessible by trad (traditional) climbing.
 There’s also an easy hiking trail with an observation platform for non-hikers.
 Just 15 minutes away, NROCKS Outdoor Adventures offers Via Ferrata (fixed-anchor) climbs for all experience levels.

 Climbing the Seneca Rocks landmark, looming high above the trees